 - Hallucination Detector — runs a verifier pass on any model's earnings-call summary.

-- Token Cost Optimizer: minimises per-call cost without dropping accuracy.
+- Token Cost Optimizer: minimises per-call cost without dropping quality.

 - Prompt Patterns for Earnings Calls — companion piece on prompt engineering.